racai-ai/TEPROLIN/README.md

 - phonetic transcription

 Additionally, we ported some code from our [ROBIN Dialog Manager project](https://github.com/racai-ai/ROBINDialog) to do numeral rewriting, also for the benefit of TTS tools.
-In order to run MLPLA, you need a recent (e.g. 14, 15) Java Runtime Engine installed and available in `PATH`.
+In order to run MLPLA, you need Java Runtime Engine 15 installed and available in `PATH`.

 If you want to build the MLPLAServer yourself, install the MLPLA text text preprocessing library in your local Maven repository by running this command:

-`mvn install::install-file -Dfile=speech\mlpla\MLPLA.jar -DgroupId=ro.racai -DartifactId=mlpla -Dversion=1.0.0 -Dpackaging=jar -DgeneratePom=true`
+`mvn install::install-file -Dfile=ttsops/MLPLAServer/lib/MLPLA.jar -DgroupId=ro.racai -DartifactId=mlpla -Dversion=1.0.0 -Dpackaging=jar -DgeneratePom=true`

+and, you need to run the following `mvn` command in order to generate the jar with all dependencies:

+`mvn clean compile test assembly:single antrun:run@copy-uber-jar`

 ### Other dependencies
 Please install these packages as well: